-What Does An RV Converter Do?
+What Is An RV Converter & What Does It Do?

-In Europe and most of South America, the power supply is 240v AC, something to consider if you plan to travel further afield.
+In Europe and most of South America, the supply power is 240v AC, something to consider if you plan to travel further afield.

 Most RV batteries use a 12V DC system.
 So how do those 120 volts (or 240V AC) charge a 12V system?

-Enter: the RV converter.
-The converter, as the name suggests, converts AC current from a power source to DC current so that you can charge your battery.
-You can then use the battery to run your appliances.
+As the name suggests, the converter converts AC current from a power source to DC current so that you can charge your battery.

 If you’re attempting to charge your RV batteries from a shore hookup and the converter fails, your batteries won’t charge.

-- the battery monitoring panel might indicate an issue with a low battery charge level
+- the battery monitoring panel might indicate an issue with a low battery charge level,

-- appliances may run slow
+- appliances may run slowly,

 - appliances may not be connected to the battery correctly,